google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/javascript-startup-optimization/index.md

 As we build sites more heavily reliant on JavaScript, we sometimes pay for what we send down in ways that we can’t always easily see.
-In this article, we’ll cover why a little **discipline **can help if you’d like your site to load & be interactive quickly on mobile devices.
+In this article, we’ll cover why a little **discipline** can help if you’d like your site to load and be interactive quickly on mobile devices.
 Delivering less JavaScript can mean less time in network transmission, less spent decompressing code and less time parsing and compiling this JavaScript.